-The app costs $3.99 and has an array of parental controls, including a way to limit screen time.
+The app has an array of parental controls, including a way to limit screen time.
 It’s designed for children from 2 to 8 years.

 This app is a complete field guide to North American birds.
 Enter your observations and the app will narrow down the type of bird you might have seen.
 It has a system to keep track of your observations, as well, so you can record every sighting.

-The app is free to download, and the Audubon name is trusted the world over.
+The Audubon name is trusted the world over.
 This app is a great addition to your collection, whether you are a hobbyist or a serious birder.

 This nature app offers identification help for plants and animals in your local area as well as around the world.
 Users can also record their own observations about the natural world around them and share them with a community of citizen scientists over 400,000 strong.

 The app is free to download and use.
 It’s a joint project of the California Academy of Sciences and the National Geographic Society.